abeaumont/icfpc2017/TASKS.md

 * Brute-force solver for testing on small.
 Make it usable near the end of games as well.
 * MCTS
-* Reinforcement learning by self-play?
+* RL by self-play
+* policy function (move evaluation) using up to about 50 features, optimize the weights
 * Greedy rules based on how valuable each river is.
 Probably doomed unless we come up with clever rules.
 * tit for tat: try a symmetric strategy (nim-like)